Know More About This Test

 The Collagen Profile evaluates collagen metabolism markers in the blood or urine, often including hydroxyproline and related compounds.
 Collagen is a key structural protein in skin, bones, cartilage, and connective tissue.
 Abnormal levels may indicate connective tissue disorders, bone disease, or fibrotic conditions.

-Why Is This Test Recommended?
+Why Is This Profile Recommended?

 How Is the Test Performed and Prepared For?